ibm-cloud-docs/account/iam-authorizations.md

 If you want to remove an authorization by using Terraform, you need to delete the argument from the `main.tf` file.
 After you delete the argument, provision your file by using the following steps:

-   1. Create a Terraform execution plan.
+   1. Run `terraform plan` to generate a Terraform execution plan to preview the proposed actions.

       ```terraform
       terraform plan
       ```
       {: pre}

-   1. Create the authorization between services.
+   1. Run `terraform apply` to create the resources that are defined in the plan.

       ```terraform
       terraform apply